Population and Economy:

 Albania is located in Southeastern Europe and is a member of the UN and NATO.
 Albania is one of the smallest countries in Europe with 28,700 square kilometers (11,000 square miles) of area.

 Albania has been transitioning to a more open and flexible economic system by implementing substantial restructuring.
 Progress in income growth and poverty reduction has been considerable.
-A competitive trade regime supported by a relatively efficient regulatory framework has encouraged development of the growing entrepreneurial sector.
+A competitive trade regime supported by a relatively efficient regulatory framework has encouraged the development of the growing entrepreneurial sector.
 To sustain this progress, the government plans additional reforms to improve the rule of law, encourage the growth of economic freedom, and ensure continued vibrant economic development.

 Albania is almost entirely reliant on hydropower for electricity production.
-Albania prides in eight main river systems.
+Albania prides itself in eight main river systems.
 The Drin river ranks as the largest, and it is home to three hydropower stations.
 These three stations meet 90% of Albania’s domestic electricity generation.
 It is not uncommon for power shortages to occur in the course of prolonged droughts or dry periods.
 Experts assert that only 30 to 35% of the nation’s hydropower has been tapped.

 Albania is an industrialized upper-middle-income nation, and it participates in NATO, OSCE, and WTO.
 The industrial sector in Albania accounts for 14.9% of the GDP, with agriculture and services contributing 21.6% and 63.5% respectively.
 The strongest Albanian sectors are metallurgy, energy, tourism, agriculture, and textile.